- Docs Home

 - When the variable is set, TiDB creates a Snapshot using its value as the timestamp, just for the data structure and there is no any overhead.
 After that, all the

-operations will read data from this Snapshot.
+SELECToperations will read data from this Snapshot.

 Because the timestamp in TiDB transactions is allocated by Placement Driver (PD), the version of the stored data is also marked based on the timestamp allocated by PD.
-When a Snapshot is created, the version number is based on the value of the tidb_snapshot
+When a Snapshot is created, the version number is based on the value of the tidb_snapshot variable.
+If there is a large difference between the local time of the TiDB server and the PD server, use the time of the PD server.

-After reading data from history versions, you can read data from the latest version by ending the current Session or using the SET
+After reading data from history versions, you can read data from the latest version by ending the current Session or using the SET statement to set the value of the tidb_snapshot variable to "" (empty string).

 How TiDB manages the data versions